Sources & Web Links

 Kasper Nijsen has an outstanding site that contains the lyrics to all the songs on David's four albums as well as guitar tabs for many of the songs.

-David's family did start an official website a couple of years ago, but it has not been developed yet beyond an initial page.
+David's family did start an official website a few years ago, but it has not been developed yet beyond an initial page.

 The interview I have included on these pages with the Ptolemaic Terrascope is available in full from their website.

-The All Music Guide has a page of information on David's work, as does the Artists Direct site, while the All Movie Guide has a filmography.
+The All Music Guide has a page of information on David's work, if you can get past its advert filtering.

-A more detailed filmography is available on IMDb, the wonderful Internet Movie Database.
+A detailed filmography is available on IMDb, the wonderful Internet Movie Database.

-The Answers.com website lifts information from several other sites and re-presents it here, as does the CMT (Country Music Television) website.
+The Answers.com website lifts information from several other sites and re-presents it on their website.

-There's a detailed page reviewing American Gothic on the Super Seventies website and another on the Stylus magazine site by Colin McElligatt.
+There's a detailed page on American Gothic on the Super Seventies website offering several reviews.

 The review of There Is a River, which was never released, is given on the Uncut Magazine website, along with comments from various contributors.